macklinhrw/zigcraft/README.md

 To build and run: `zig build run`

+## ZLS Issues

-To get ZLS working I folowed [this guide](https://ziggit.dev/t/zls-not-working-with-imported-raylib/3986/3).
+To get ZLS working I followed [this guide](https://ziggit.dev/t/zls-not-working-with-imported-raylib/3986/3).

+Basically, I cloned the repo, changed my Zig version (using zigup), then created a symbolic link for the built executeable to `/usr/local/bin/zls`.

+Then, I added the file path to my VSCode configuration.

 ## Versions